googlemaps/android-maps-compose/README.md

 ### Street View

-You can a Street View given a location using the `StreetView` composable.
+You can add a Street View given a location using the `StreetView` composable.
 To use it, provide a `StreetViewPanoramaOptions` object as follows:

 ```kotlin